 Understanding CMS Issues.

-In last lesson, I talked about some CMS features, you should consider when you pick CMS In this lesson, I want to talk about CMS issues that equally important features that often overlooked until CMS in installed and use.
+In the last lesson, I talked about some CMS features, you should consider when you pick CMS In this lesson, I want to talk about CMS issues that equally important features that often overlooked until CMS is installed and use.
 So make sure pay to close attention.

-First take a close look the security offered by your CMS.
-Having your site is hacked last thing you want.
-Specially in E-Commerce that is component of your site where you store the client information.
+First, take a close look at the security offered by your CMS.
+Having your site is hacked the last thing you want.
+Especially in E-Commerce that is a component of your site where you store the client information.

 - Sites can contain sensitive information that can be vulnerable to hackers.